 The Xinjiang ground jay is also known as Biddulph’s ground jay.
 They are native to Northwest China where they predominantly reside in the vicinity of Xinjiang; a sizable region made up of mountains and deserts.
 These chirpy birds are no bigger than an average human’s palm.

-Learn More: Birds of the World
+Learn More: Birds Of The World

 17. Xanthippe’s Shrew